Meteor-Community-Packages/meteor-postcss/README.md

 You can use imports with [postcss-import](https://github.com/postcss/postcss-import) plugin.
 Although I need to do more tests on this one.
 For the demo app it works.
 Also we need to test other PostCSS plugins. **Remember that postcss-import plugin should be loaded first (so put it on the first place in the packages.json file)**.

 You need to use `.import.css` extension and standard import like with preprocessors `@import "my-file.import.css";` Files with `.import.css` will be ommited by css minifier from this package.

+Imports from Meteor packages will not work.
+But there is a good news too. from Meteor 1.3 you can use standard Npm packages and imports from `node_modules` should work.
+So you will be able to import css files from instaled Npm packages.
+You will be able to do something like: `@import 'my-npm-lib/styles.css'`;

 ### Usage with preprocessors like Stylus and Sass